 - Read articles.
 Get bored as they are usually uninspiring.

 - Listen to iPod meditation to return to Zen.

 - Drink alcohol to calm nerves and feel important because it’s rare to get it on the plane.
 Unlike my first flight when I was 20 and my 2 girlfriends and I drank the plane dry of bourbon.
 Now I have gin to start and a red wine with dinner, maybe two.
-(There was this one time I had bourbon at 10:30am on the plane)
+(There was this one time I had bourbon at 10:30 am on the plane to calm my nerves)

-- Write a few blog posts, watch a few movies, read a book, or try to sleep.
-If I have my own entertainment system, I don’t because there are too many movies, games and songs to entertain myself with.
+- Write a few travel blog posts, watch a few movies, read a book, or try to sleep.
+If I have my own entertainment system, I don’t because there are too many movies, games, and songs to entertain myself with.
 No wonder ADHD is on the rise.

 - Stare out the window at the fluffy clouds holding us up and be mesmerized like watching the licking camp-fire flames.

 - Pace the plane and do my exercises.